 Broadreach combines your thirst for fun and adventure with tangible skill development, real-world educational opportunities and a genuine commitment to service.
-While on program, you’ll earn documented community service hours.
+While on program, you’ll earn documented community service hours and even college credits.
 It’s what we call “Earn & Learn,” and it’s what you’ll take home as evidence of your many accomplishments.

-On the Costa Rica Dolphin & Ecology 12-Day Adventure, students earn 15 hours of documented community service.
+On the Costa Rica Sea Turtle & Wildlife Conservation program offers 3 natural science credits through Lesley University.
+Additionally, students earn 25 hours of documented community service.

-This course is a survey of field biology and wildlife behavior, threats and conservation.
-While the specific focus will be on rainforest reforestation and wilderness field study in Costa Rica, we will also concentrate on other species that live all over the globe.
+This course is a survey of wildlife behavior, threats and conservation and sea turtle ecology .
+While the specific focus will be on rainforest reforestation, wilderness field study and sea turtle conservation in Costa Rica, we will also concentrate on other species that live all over the globe.
 Coursework will consist of both academic discussions and field work designed to introduce students to the methods and equipment that scientists and researchers commonly use.